 Early Childhood (Preschool)

-The curriculum used in White River’s Developmental Preschool is Creative Curriculum, which was developed around TS Gold Objectives for Development & Learning: Birth Through Third Grade.
-Each classroom has a consistent and highly predictable schedule incorporating a learning environment that includes small group, whole group instruction, exploration centers, outside recess, and either lunch or a snack.
+The curriculum used in White River’s Inclusionary Preschool is Creative Curriculum, which was developed around TS Gold Objectives for Development & Learning: Birth Through Third Grade.
+Each classroom has a consistent and highly predictable schedule that incorporates a learning environment featuring small-group, whole-group instruction, exploration centers, outside recess, and either lunch or a snack.

 Who Do We Serve?

-• Preschool, Early Kindergarten, and Developmental students from the entire district.
+- Preschool, Kindergarten, and students with IEPs from the entire district

 CHILD FIND